BartoszBartk/soil-ce/README.txt

 The code (and accompanying data) includes two different analysis steps: one, associated with a Q Open publication (https://doi.org/10.1093/qopen/qoac035), is a more general analysis using only (a part of) the survey data and relies on mixed logit models; the other combines individual WTP estimates with spatial data for a spatial heterogeneity analysis.

+In addition, there is a Folder "BonaRes_test_case", which contains a script for the evaluation of modelling scenarios from the BODIUM soil model using recalculated WTPs from the above DCE and KTBL data on costs and prices of agricultural production.

 The study was funded by the German Federal Ministry of Education and Research (BMBF) in the framework of the funding measure “Soil as a Sustainable Resource for the Bioeconomy – BonaRes”, project “BonaRes (Module B): BonaRes Centre for Soil Research, subproject A” (grant 031B0511A).
 The contact person reponsible for all the errors is Bartosz Bartkowski (bartosz.bartkowski@ufz.de) at Helmholtz Centre for Environmental Research - UFZ in Leipzig, Germany.